Skip to navigation | Skip to main content | Skip to footer

 About us

-The Safeguarding, gender-based violence and hate team caseworkers offer confidential, specialist support to students, who may be experiencing a range of issues including sexual violence, harassment and hate crime.
-They also support the co-ordination of complex student of concern cases, which might require input from various areas of the institution.
+The Safeguarding, Gender-Based Violence and Hate Team includes caseworkers offering confidential, specialist support to students, who may be experiencing a range of issues including sexual violence, harassment and hate crime.
+They also support the co-ordination of complex cases relating to students of concern and disengagement cases.
+This variety of responsibilities means that the team work with multiple areas of the institution.

 The Conduct and Discipline team provides support, advice, and investigative work, and co-ordinates activities in relation to disciplinary cases.
 It has oversight of the University's conduct and discipline procedures.